 Festival.
 Gemma has a Masters in Strategic Management & Planning from the UCD Michael Smurfit Graduate Business School.

-Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland CLG with registration number 328122.
+Dublin Dance Festival is the registered trading name of International Dance Festival of Ireland CLG registered in Ireland under registration number 328122.
 The Festival is a not-for-profit arts organisation which was incorporated in 2000.
 See DDF Governing Document here.
 The Festival is governed by a voluntary, non-executive Board of Directors.
 See list of Directors and Directors’ biographies above.

 Dublin Dance Festival is committed to best practice and good governance.
 The Festival complies with the standards as set out in the Governance Transparency Scale, adapted by the Arts Council and signed Governance Code principle statement in September 2017, Governance_Code_statement.